donut-party/donut-docs-site/content/docs/system/tutorial/01-your-first-system.md

 How might you modify this system definition so that your component can handle other signals?
 Let's look at that next.

-## How component definitions are organized

-## What `ds/signal` returns

-In the example above, the system has a component that defines a signal handler for `::ds/start`

-When you call `ds/signal`, it _applies_ the signal by traversing the system's component definitions and calling the

-In this chapter, you will learn:

-* How donut.system represents systems and components as dat structures
-* The structure of a system map and a component map
-* why start?
-  * ordering behavior
-    * filling a cache
-    * constructing a db thread pool

 ## Notes